ioana-loop/ML-UnsupervisedModels/README.md

 # Unsupervised Machine Learning Models

-Unsupervised ML models for Game Balancing, Game Design, Character Combat Analysis, Employee Attrition
+In this repository, you will Jupyter notebooks that walk through several nsupervised ML models for Game Balancing, Game Design, Character Combat Analysis, Employee Attrition applications

 ## What's in this repository